m0zs0/Halozatautomatizalas-3/RESTconf/restconf_02.md

 {
     "Cisco-IOS-XE-native:banner": {
         "login": {
-            "banner": "Welcome to the router!"
+            "banner": "#Welcome to the router!#"
         }
     }
 }